BlueGummi/charmos/README.md

 - [ ] we can reserve something like IRQs 200-223 or whatever...

-- [ ] free functions for devices and other structs

 - [ ] once filesystems are up and running, make a logging function to log to a set file

 - [ ] block device sector size scans